 Then it's time to create this nutrient dense meal with whole grain pasta.
 By the way, I got these cute whole grain farfalle also known as bow-tie or butterfly pasta at Aldi.

 Before I forget it, peppers are also great veggies for weight management.
-More about this at the end of this blog post.

 Fiber rich food – perfect for weight management